Introduction

 Looking Forward: Towards a Sustainable Future

-Collaborative efforts between healthcare systems, academic institutions, and community organizations will be essential to implement these strategies effectively.
+Collaborative efforts between healthcare systems, academic institutions, and community organizations will be essential in implementing these strategies effectively.

 By fostering partnerships and leveraging technological advancements, such as artificial intelligence for remote diagnostics and patient monitoring, healthcare providers can ensure long-term sustainability in addressing cardiology deserts and improving cardiovascular outcomes across diverse populations.